WHERE THERE'S A WILL,

 Trustee:

-The trustee manages trust assets and administers the trust provisions.
-They can be a family member, friend, colleague, or professional, and often multiple individuals serve as trustees simultaneously.
+The trustee manages assets and administers the provisions.
+They can be a family member, friend, colleague, or professional.
+Additionally, often multiple individuals serve as trustees simultaneously.

 Scroll to Top